Automated Patch Management Optimization in Healthcare

 Revenue Institute builds AI-native patch orchestration that ingests real-time vulnerability data, clinical workflow calendars, Epic/Cerner system dependencies, and payer contract windows - then models patch sequencing to maximize security posture while minimizing clinical disruption.
 The system integrates directly with your existing patch management console, vulnerability scanners, and workforce scheduling tools, creating a unified decision layer that IT & Cybersecurity teams control through a transparent approval interface.

 Rather than automating patch deployment (which Healthcare cannot tolerate), our AI ranks patch urgency by CVSS severity, regulatory deadline, and clinical impact, flags dependency conflicts before they occur, and recommends deployment windows that avoid peak billing hours or scheduled care transitions.
-Your team reviews AI-ranked recommendations, applies organization-specific constraints, and executes patches through existing channels - but with 70% less manual sequencing work and zero guesswork about downstream effects.
+Your team reviews AI-ranked recommendations, applies organization-specific constraints, and executes patches through existing channels - with a stated target of 70% less manual sequencing work and no guesswork about downstream effects.

 This is a systems-level fix because it connects cybersecurity decisions to revenue cycle and clinical operations in real time, not a point tool that optimizes patches in isolation.